Liu Chuanzhi: Political views

 During an interview with Caijing in October 2012, he advocated for what he called "elite selection" of political leaders.
 He said, "I'm not sure how practical it would be to have universal voting in the near future.
 I hope the country's leaders could be elected by the elites of the society."
 Liu is also deeply concerned with the rule of law.
 He said, "My biggest worry is an unlawful world.
 I tell my employees to be careful all the time; don't disrespect the government or bribe anyone - even so, I'm still not at peace because there are always some corrupt individuals coming along to cause problems."

-In December 2013 Liu expressed optimism about economic reform in China.
-He said, "Now if the market is to play a central role and the government only plays the referee, only you will decide if you are going to win the race."

-Public service and awards
+Public service

-As of 2002, Liu served as vice-chairman of the All-China Federation of Industry and Commerce.
-Since 2004, Liu has served as director of the Computer Technology Research Institute of the Chinese Academy of Sciences.
-Liu was a delegate to the 16th National Congress of Chinese Communist Party and a deputy to the 9th and 10th sessions of the National People's Congress, China's highest legislative body.
+Liu served as a delegate to the 16th National Congress of Chinese Communist Party and a deputy to the 9th and 10th sessions of the National People's Congress.

-Liu has been named "Asian Businessman," one of the "Global 25 Most Influential Business Leaders," and many other awards.
-He received Second National Technology Entrepreneurs Gold Award in 1990.
-He was named a Model Worker and Man of Reform in China, both in 1995.
-He was named one of the "Ten Most Influential Men of the Commercial Sector" in China in 1996.
-Liu was named one of the "Stars of Asia" by BusinessWeek magazine in 2000.
-In 2001, Liu was selected by Time Magazine as one of the "25 Most Influential Global Executives."
-In 2012, Forbes named Liu one of the 10 most important business leaders in China.

-Liu is a member of the China Entrepreneurs Club (CEC).
-The CEC was founded in 2006.
-Its purpose is to strengthen the sense of social responsibility among China's young entrepreneurs.

-Family
+In 2001, Liu was selected by Time magazine as one of the "25 Most Influential Global Executives."